 In early March 2017, Jim Tolpin woke up in the middle of the night with a revelation: He finally understood where trigonometry comes from.
 “I was actually just working on that when you called,” he says.
 “And I actually think I just figured it out.”

 He approached it the way an artisan would, hands-on, intuitive.
 “It hurts my head to keep doing this,” he says.
 “Why am I doing this?
 Why am I waking up in the middle of the night thinking about math?
 I literally got up early and just started taking notes, looking up Latin and root words.”

 Jim is, above all else, a teacher.
 But he’s the best kind of teacher.
 The kind who never believes he knows it all, the kind who never stops learning.
 In some ways, he can’t help it.
 It’s in his blood.

-Read more about Jim Tolpin in this full article.
+Read more about Jim Tolpin in this full profile.

 The first magazine article George Walker ever published appeared in AstronomyMagazine.
 At the time, he was working a lot of hours as the midnight shift supervisor at The Timken Company, a Canton, Ohio, factory that engineers and manufactures bearings and mechanical power transmission components.

 “There was a hole in the middle of this building where they had a transformer that was open to the sky,” George says.
 “And I’d go out there at two in the morning, and I’d look up through these wires and cables and superstructure and watch Orion pass across the night sky.
 And I wrote this article about observing the stars amongst the smokestacks.”